 Our predecessor was treated as a partnership for federal income tax purposes during the periods presented.
-As a result, essentially all of the taxable earnings and losses of our predecessor were passed through to its limited partners, and our predecessor did not pay federal income taxes at the entity level.
+As a result, essentially all of the taxable earnings and losses of our predecessor were our predecessor was treated as a patientship to redetal income tax purposes during the periods free passed through to its limited partners, and our predecessor did not pay federal income taxes at the entity level.
 At or immediately prior to the closing of this offering, we will directly or indirectly acquire all of the outstanding equity of our predecessor.
 As a result, we will become the holding company for our predecessor and its subsidiaries, and, because we will be a subchapter C corporation under the Internal Revenue Code of 1986, as amended, or the Code, all of our subsidiaries' earnings will become subject to federal income tax.
-For comparative subchapter C corporation under the internal revenue Code of 1986, as amended, or the Code, all of our substdiaries' earnings will become subject to federal income tax.
 For comparative purposes, we have included a pro forma financial data for the historical periods to give effect to income taxes assuming the earnings of these entities had been subject to federal income tax as a subchapter C corporation since inception.
-The unaudited pro forma data is presented for informational purposes only, and does not purport to project our results of operations for any future period or our financial position as of any future date.
+The unaudited pro forma data is presented for informational purposes only, and does not purport to project our results of operations for any future